 If your dog is still a puppy, 10-months or younger, you might as well wait for him to get a little bigger.
 Your dog’s bone plates will still be forming until he reaches his full grown size.
 This means something different for most dogs.
 Like Saint Bernards they continue to grow until they are two-and-a-half years old, but most dogs stop growing by around 10-month points.

 Other dog breeds aren’t suitable for running.
 If you have a Pug, Boston Terrier, or French Bulldog, your vet will most likely nix the idea of them getting too involved in cardio.
 Their short snouts make it difficult to breathe, leading to serious health concerns for these and other short-snouted dogs.

 2. Choose an Exercise That Works Best for You.

-You can rollerblade, run, jog, hike, swim, sign up for an exercise-with-your-dog class, or resistance walk with your beloved hound!
-While all of these sounds awesome, most people choose to run with their dogs.
+You can rollerblade, run, jog, hike, swim, sign up for an exercise-with-your-dog class, or resist walking with your beloved hound!
+While all of this sounds awesome, most people choose to run with their dogs.

 3. Start Off Slow